Stillbirth Negligence Claims

 As well as offering a free, confidential consultation with a legal expert who can answer any questions you have about when and how you can claim compensation for clinical negligence, The Medical Negligence Experts offer a No Win No Fee* service to all clients because we believe that top quality legal support should be accessible to everyone who needs it.

-We will only recommend you start a compensation claim if we consider there is a strong probability of a positive outcome for you.
+We will only recommend you start a stillbirth claim if we consider there is a strong probability of a positive outcome for you.
 Even with the No Win No Fee* agreement minimising financial risk, we know that claiming compensation for stillbirth negligence can be hugely stressful at times and we want to do all we can to help you avoid any upset at what is already a difficult time.

 Stillbirth negligence can be difficult to prove, and it is not uncommon for medical negligence claims to continue over many months.
 Your solicitor at The Medical Negligence Experts will do their utmost to keep the process as smooth as possible for you, supporting you and keeping you informed at every stage, so you know what is happening.